samsm/mundane-search/README.md

 ## Usage

+Still in the process of figuring this out!
+But much of it works like I want, so hopefully no brutal changes.

+### Typical use case

-Build a search using middleware, then run that search on a specific collection and params.
+Build a search, then run that search on a specific collection and params.

-Collections are typically array-like structures (arrays, ActiveRecord or Sunsport scoped collections, etc.)
+Collections are typically array-like structures (arrays, ActiveRecord or Sunspot scoped collections, etc.)

 Params are hash-like structures, such as those interpreted from forms and query strings.
 They are optional.

+Create a search:

+    class BookSearch < MundaneSearch::Result
+    end

+Add filters to it:

+    class BookSearch < MundaneSearch::Result
+      use use MundaneSearch::Filters::ExactMatch, param_key: "title"
+    end

+Then use that search in your controllers:

+    # params = { "title" => "A Tale of Two Cities" }
+    @result = BookSearch.results_for(Book.scoped, params)

+The returned result is enumerable:

+    @result.each {|book| ... }
+    @result.first

+And has some Rails form compatibility:

+    <%= search_form_for(@result) do |f| %>
+      <%= f.input :title %>
+    <% end %>

+### Sans sugar

+MundaneSearch can be used outside of Rails on whatever sort of object you want:

     built = MundaneSearch::Builder.new do
       use MundaneSearch::Filters::ExactMatch, param_key: "fruit"
     end
     built.call %w(apple orange blueberry), { 'fruit' => 'orange' } # ["orange"]

-If you check out project, ./script/console will get you a session with everything loaded up.
+If you git checkout the project, ./script/console will get you a session with everything loaded up.

 ## Middleware